getnamingo/bind9-api-server-sqlite/install-redhat.md

 nano .env
 ```

-Edit the `.env` with the appropriate database details and preferences as required.
+Edit the `.env` with the appropriate preferences as required.

+Open `create_user.php`, set the username and password the API will use, run the script, then delete it after confirming it works.

 ```bash
 DB_TYPE=sqlite